-You are probably wondering sometimes that you are using your perfect iPhone and suddenly it starts to crash.
-You open an app and it suddenly crashes and shuts down itself.
+You are probably thinking that sometimes your iPhone can be a little unpredictable and Crash.
+Sometimes you open an app, it suddenly shuts down on its own or crashes with no warning at all!
 There may be many reasons as to why this happens.
 It may be that there is minimal storage space left on your iPhone or there are too many useless apps running in the background or your iPhone is getting old and you need a replacement.
-Check this list of FM transmitters you can use with your iPhone if your vehicle doesn’t have Aux-in port.

 Before you really do get your iPhone repaired or get a new one, you should try some small solutions yourself, maybe you can get your iPhone to work through these solutions.
 So here are 5 things to do when your iPhone keeps crashing:

 iPhone Crashes and Freezes?
 Try these 5 Steps First

 The below steps are applicable for all models of iPhones like 13, 12 Pro, 11/X and even the older models of iPhone 6, 6s and Plus.
 Depending on the device, buttons and the iOS interface may vary.

 A soft reset which is a simple restart of the iPhone is helpful when some apps are not working properly or crashing or the iPhone isn’t able to make some basic functions.
 Also, this method will be helpful to restore the Wi-Fi or mobile network connectivity issues.

 You can restart your iPhone by long-pressing the power button and turning off the phone and then turning it on.
 There is another way to do a soft reset, just follow these simple steps:

 1. Press and hold the Power button and Home button simultaneously for about 10 seconds until you see the Apple logo.

 2. Release the Power and Home buttons after the Apple logo appears on your iPhone’s screen.